-Alternatively, instead of reading this guide, you can call Accident Claims UK on 0800 073 8801 now and we will explain to you how our personal injury claims works, and how we believe we will be able to help you claim the compensation you are entitled to.
+Alternatively, instead of reading this guide, you can call Accident Claims UK on 0800 073 8801 now and we will explain to you how our personal injury claims service works, and how we believe we will be able to help you claim the compensation you are entitled to.

 Select a Section:

-- What Injuries Lead To Toe Amputations?
+- What Accidents Can Lead To Toe Amputations?

 - No Win No Fee Toe Amputation Compensation Claims

 - Useful Links Related To Toe Amputation Settlement Amounts

 When making a personal injury claim for losing a big toe or other toes, you could be awarded general damages as part of your compensation settlement.
 General damages compensate you for the pain and suffering you have endured due to having a toe cut off.